 Gateway between Europe and Asia

 Today the connectivity from Europe to the North American continent is in good condition owing to the many fiber optic connections between the US and Europe, but the increasing data flow between Europe and Asia requires connectivity improvement.
 In 2015 Telegeography estimated that the growth of direct traffic flows between Europe and Asia will increase by 278 % within the next 5 years.
 Today vast majority of data between Europe and Asia flow around continental Europe (in Atlantic Ocean and Mediterranean Sea), via Suez Canal to the Red Sea, to Arabian Sean, and onwards to the various costal landing points of Southern and Eastern parts of continental Asia.
-This path is, however, very low in latency and has multiple risk regions along its path from connection reliability and security pint of views.
+This path is, however, very high in latency and has multiple risk regions along its path from connection reliability and security pint of views.
 It is also therefore evident that the increasing data flow between Europe and Asia requires connectivity improvement.

 The strategic location of Finland is highlighted in the much discussed arctic connect cable plan via the Northeast Passage.
 This is by far the shortest route from Europe to Northeast Asia, and Finland lies directly in its path.
 When comparing the distances along the two possible routes, the distance from Rotterdam, The Netherland to Yokohama, Japan, for example is 37% shorter along the Northeast Passage than along the route used today through the Suez Canal.
 The same reduction applies also to the latency of telecommunication.